 “You want my land?”

-“I’d be willing to share it,” The dragon answered.
+“I’d be willing to share it.”

 “How would that arrangement work?”
-Milos asked backing away from the dragon.
+Milos asked, backing away from the dragon.

 “You will create a place for me under your keep, and we’ll ignore each other.
 And when invaders come for you, I’ll defend my home.”

-“Done,” Milos declared.
+“Done,” Milos said.

 “I fear while you’ve defended your fortress, you have traded one danger for something worse.”

 “You worry too much, Semil.
-Now leave me, I must hold up my end of the bargain.”
+Now leave me.
+I must hold up my end of the bargain.”